OlekSt/Hit-the-Slopes/README.md

 1. Tim Nelson, CI tutor for a lot of help with various parts of the project, & sharing learning materials, and general advice on coding.
 2. Stephen Moody, CI tutor for help with code and some general advice on coding.
 3. Igor Basuga, CI tutor for help with the project.
-4. My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice during the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.
+4. My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice during the project's calls - checking the code, giving general advice.
 5. My brother Andrey, and friends - Mario, Chris, Katja, for testing the game on various devices, info on possible fixes, and advice for improvement.

 ##### back to [top](#table-of-contents)